penafieljlm/inquisitor/README.md

 Another note to self: Cache the results of whois, ipwhois, Shodan, and Google.
 It's a pain having to test this thing when the daily quota for the APIs run out.

 Add new feature: `audit`.
 This quickly scans the assets that you have gathered for threats (e.g. vulnerable webserver versions, previously comprimised emails and social media accounts [use HaveIBeenPwned]).

+I probably should add a "keychain" feature as well like the one in recon-ng.
+And maybe allow each "source" to be invoked directly (like recon-ng) for debugging purposes.